Carnitine Palmitoyltransferase Deficiency

 You or your child may be at risk for CPT deficiency if it runs in your family.
 In most cases, a person needs to inherit an abnormal gene from both parents.

 Children with CPT deficiency tend to show symptoms within the first few years of life.
-In some cases, however, symptoms may begin as an adult.
+But in some cases, symptoms may begin as an adult.

 CPT deficiency can cause: